ericpolanski/newsfeed/documentation/design_doc.md

    - Conditional UI based on authentication state
    - Token persistence across page reloads

-For detailed testing procedures of the authentication system, see the [Authentication Testing Instructions](authentication-test-instructions.md) file.
+For detailed on the authentication system, see the [Authentication Implementation Summary](documents/authentication-implementation-summary.md)

 ## Social Features